 Sabrina Ridenour, a senior from Frostburg, Maryland, is one of only 10 women nationwide

-National Student Advisory Council.
-The council consists of students selected to
+Student Advisory Council.
+The council consists of students selected to become AAUW's

-become AAUW's ambassadors for on-campus issues related to their mission of
+ambassadors for on-campus issues related to their mission of promoting equity and

-was able to make on a local level and saw the council as an opportunity to
+able to make on a local level and saw the council as an opportunity to expand her

 “We've grown our chapter and have led our members in advocating for women's issues on campus,” said Ridenour, founding president of WVU’s AAUW chapter.
 “I will be working with AAUW staff in Washington D.C., to advise them on important women's issues that WVU and the state of West Virginia currently face.”

-disheartening to see our state at the very end of the list when it comes to
+said.
+“It is disheartening to see our state at the very end of the list when it

-comparing the United States’ gender pay gaps.
-WVU does a wonderful job of
+comes to comparing the United States’ gender pay gaps.
+WVU does a wonderful job

-providing an excellent education, but I want to make sure that women are
+of providing an excellent education, but I want to make sure that women are compensated

 Having a WVU student on the SAC will bring a wealth of resources to campus that will support ongoing efforts by the University to address women’s issues.
 WVU recently purchased a license to hold AAUW’s “Start Smart” salary negotiation workshops and will partner will AAUW to host the annual Equal Pay Day Bake Sale, which Ridenour will play a key role in planning.